Skip to content

 The object

-Spacewar! is a two-player game of dueling spaceships orbiting a star, written in 1962 by Steve Russell and friends at MIT for the new PDP-1 minicomputer.
+Spacewar! is a two-player game of dueling spaceships orbiting a star, written in 1962 on MIT's new PDP-1 minicomputer.
+Each player commands a ship, nicknamed the needle and the wedge, firing torpedoes while a central sun drags every object toward it with simulated gravity.
+The display was a circular CRT, and control passed to custom boxes wired up because the machine's toggle switches blistered the players' elbows.
 There was no commercial reason to build it.
 It existed because the machine made it possible and the people around it could not resist finding out what it could do.

 The Tech Model Railroad Club